Fjords and Birdcliffs

 Participants are required to arrive in Isafjordur the day before departure for some briefing and preparation.

 The boat departs for Kvíar at 9:00, and takes approximately one hour.
 We then unpack and settle into our farmhouse and enjoy lunch outside, while observing arctic fox pups play in the nearby den.
 We then take a short day hike along the beach to Lónafjörður fjord, one of the least visited areas in Hornstrandir, but in our opinion the most impressive of all the Jökulfirðir fjord system.
-We then stop by our favorite campsite in Rangali and pick mussels from the beach to enjoy a freshly picked appetizer before dinner, and a warm, cozy stay back at the farmhouse in Kvíar.
+We then stop by our favorite campsite in Rangali and pick mussels from the beach to enjoy as a fresh appetizer before dinner, and a warm cozy stay back at the farmhouse in Kvíar.

 After a hearty breakfast, we prepare for a full day trek.
-We hike to the top of Kvíafjall mountain next to our farmhouse.
+We hike to the top of Kvíafjall Mountain next to our farmhouse.
 From there we descend towards Bæjardalur valley and to the beach of Veiðileysufjörður fjord.
 We walk the beach towards the north, to Karlsstaðir where we'll have lunch and enjoy a nap in the grass.
-From Karlsstaðir we then walk ascend the grassy hill to 300m, and then down Kvíadalur valley, ending with dinner and a warm bed at our farmhouse in Kvíar.
+From Karlsstaðir we ascend the grassy hill to 300m, and then down Kvíadalur valley, ending with dinner and a warm bed at our farmhouse in Kvíar.

 We use the whole day to explore the amazing Hornbjarg bird cliffs.
 First we walk past the old farm and all the way to the tip of the Horn, the end of Hornbjarg cliff.
 At Horn you feel like you're standing at the edge of the world.
-Laying on our stomachs and peering down 100 m high cliffs home to millions of nesting birds is an unforgettable experience.
+Laying on our stomachs and peering down 100m high cliffs, home to millions of nesting birds is an unforgettable experience.
 We then move along the cliff, heading over two ridges, gazing at the Kálfatindar peaks and Jörundur.
 In Innstidalur valley we hike through fields covered in flowers before we reach Almenningaskarð pass and descend towards Hornbjargsviti, a lighthouse in Látravík.
 From there we see the impressive Blakkibás waterfall dropping 20 meters straight into the sea.
 We then head up to Kýrskarð pass and then travel back to camp for the evening, enjoying a delicious dinner and sharing stories before heading to sleep.

 We will then return to our campsite, for a final dinner and sleep under the midnight sun.